seahorn/clam/README.md

     0  Number of total error checks
     0  Number of total warning checks

-Finally, to make easier the communication with other LLVM-based tools, Clam can output the invariants by inserting them into the LLVM bitcode via `verifier.assume` instructions.
-The option `--crab-add-invariants=block-entry` injects the invariants that hold at each basic block entry while option `--crab-add-invariants=after-load` injects the invariants that hold right after each LLVM load instruction.
-The option `all` injects invariants in all above locations.
+Finally, Clam can optimize the LLVM bitcode using the invariants produced by itself.
+The option `--crab-opt=dce` removes dead code.
+The option `--crab-opt=replace-with-constants` replace values with constants.
+Clam can also insert the invariants into the LLVM bitcode via `verifier.assume` instructions (the option `--crab-promote-assume` replaces `verifier.assume` instructions with `llvm.assume` intrinsics).
+The options `--crab-opt=add-invariants --crab-opt-invariants-loc=block-entry` adds the invariants that hold at each basic block entry, the options `--crab-opt=add=invariants --crab-opt-invariants-loc=loop-header` adds the invariants that hold at each loop header, while options `--crab-opt=add-invariants --crab-opt-invariants-loc=after-load` adds the invariants that hold right after each LLVM load instruction.
 To see the final LLVM bitcode just add the option `-o out.bc`.
-The option `--crab-promote-assume` replaces `verifier.assume` instructions with `llvm.assume` intrinsics.

 ## Yaml inteface ##